Border guard

-A border guard of a country is a national security agency that performs border security.
+A border guard of a country is a national security agency that ensures border security.
 Some of the national border guard agencies also perform coast guard (as in Germany, Italy or Ukraine) and rescue service duties.

 Name and uniform

 In different countries, names of particular border guard services vary significantly.
 The service may be called "police", "guard", "troops" or "sentinel" and the name would refer to the nation's official term for the state border - whether it is "frontier" or "border".

 Most border guards of the world use dark green-colored elements on their uniform, insignia or flags.

 Tasks

 Peacetime duties

 Typical tasks of a border guard are: